lukekyl/lukekyl.github.io/_posts/2020-04-19-hoist_wat_a_guide_to_javascript_hoisting.markdown

 > **Hoisting** is a default behavior of JavaScript where variables and function declarations are moved to the top of their scope before code execution.

 Thanks!
 But what does that mean?
 Well, no matter where functions ``` function pizza(){} ``` or variables ``` var pizza ``` are declared, they are moved to the top of the scope, regardless if they were local or globally placed.
-BUT, their assignment happens back where they were placed ... in other words, only the declarations are "hoisted" to the top of the scope.
+BUT, their assignment happens back where they were placed ... in other words, only the declarations are "**hoisted**" to the top of the scope.

 ### Javascript Life Cycle
 Declaration ``` var pizza ``` ----------> Assignment  ``` pizza = "8 slices" ``` ----------> Usage ``` console.log(pizza)  // Output: "8 slices" ```